Did you know regular fast exercise increases a horse’s red blood cell count? Here's how to sustain a healthy red blood cell count in your horse.

 Full speed exercise is needed to stimulate the bone marrow to produce optimum amounts of red blood cells.
 Horses doing a lot of long, slow work will only produce sufficient red blood cells to fuel long slow work.
 It is recommended that both pacers and gallopers have short sprint workouts over at least 500-600 metres as least twice weekly to stimulate optimum red blood cell counts.

 The stress of training and hard exercise can shorten the life of red cells due to damage from “free radicals” produced by working muscles during exercise.
-A daily supplement of antioxidant nutrients, particularly vitamin E and selenium (e.g. WHITE-E® with SELENIUM powder) will help to protect and maintain the lifespan of red blood cells in performance horses.
+A daily supplement of antioxidant nutrients, particularly vitamin E (e.g. WHITE-E® powder or liquid) will help to protect and maintain the lifespan of red blood cells in performance horses.

 So, in summary, low normal range red blood cell readings may be normal for individual horses.
 One should be more concerned about a decrease in red blood cell readings for an individual horse, rather than a horse that has always had low normal readings.
 Many horses may benefit from supplementation with a complete blood building supplement (not just iron!), and changes in training routines to stimulate greater red blood cell production.